martbhell/martbhell.github.io/posts/2011/02/upgrade-wordpress-3x.md

 Some ftp-clients (flashfxp for example) have what's called a skip-list where you can specify that files with the exact same size should not be over-written but skipped.

-**\- What I did last time was to just download 3.2.
+>What I did last time was to just download 3.2.
 Extract the archive.
 Remove the wp-content.
 Upload and overwrite the files on the web host.
 Tada.
-Not so complicated at all :)**
+Not so complicated at all :)